pardhasaradhi96/telegram-restricted-channel-cleaner/README.md

 problem i face :
 When Telegram’s channel limit is reached, it suggests leaving inactive channels, but it does not highlight channels blocked due to copyright infringement.
-This code removes such unusable (copyrighted) channels, freeing up join slots without losing any useful content.
+This code removes such unusable channels, freeing up join slots without losing any useful content.

 ## 🔧 Setup Instructions